 These scholarships are awarded to first-year and transfer students with a distinguished high school or college academic profile.
 More than 95 percent of first-year and transfer students receive an academic and/or talent-based scholarship.
 A combination of academic GPA, SAT or ACT scores and overall quality of the application determine the scholarship amount.
 The offer of admission includes scholarship information.
 Academic scholarships are available to Early Action, Regular Decision and transfer students (the date of application is not a factor).

 The Augustinian Scholarship is annually awarded to 30 incoming first-year students within the college's new Augustinian Honors Program.
 26 students will be awarded the $140,000 four-year scholarship and four will receive the full tuition Monroe Award.
 These scholars will enrich the Westmont community with their exceptional academic abilities, strong values, character and desire to grow in their Christian faith.
-Westmont reviews Early Action applicants and recipients of President’s Scholarships before inviting candidates to campus to be considered for a Monroe Scholarship.
+Westmont reviews Early Action applicants and recipients of President’s Scholarships before inviting candidates to campus to be considered.

 Talent scholarships are available in athletics, art, theatre and music.
 Applicants interested in these programs must contact the respective departments and follow the instructions for the application process and deadlines.
 All applications are available online.

 To create an academic community rich in cultural diversity, Westmont offers a Cultural Diversity Award of $1,000.
 Incoming students who desire to incorporate their intercultural experiences into the Westmont learning environment should apply for this competitive, need-based scholarship.
 You can find the application here.
 Application deadlines are January 30 for Early Action applicants and March 30 for Regular Decision applicants.

 Grants and loans are another important resource for paying for college; grants are gifts you never need to repay.
 Loans are repaid, usually after you leave college, and may be deferred if you attend graduate school.
 Here are the financial aid programs that Westmont administers.